Trading Education

 • Target: Height of the wedge at its widest point, or measured move

 Right now, dozens of patterns are forming across 1,000+ crypto pairs.
-ChartScout's AI detects them in under 20 seconds and sends alerts directly to your Discord, Telegram, or email.
+ChartScout's AI detects them in under 20 seconds and sends alerts directly to platform notifications, Discord, or Telegram, with email available on Pro and above.

 Head and Shoulders pattern detected on LYN/USDT 5-minute chart on Binance